Gestalt Principles of Perception

 The only difference between both groups is the proximity of the lines.
 Our brain perceives the group in the left as a set of 18 circles against a vertical line of 6 circles on the right.
 It is a natural interpretation and makes our mind feel well because it understood the message being communicated by the figures.

 Here we see Moss51 Art & Design contact page.
 The proximity principle is used to get visitors to group certain things together as they look at the page.
 We organise the space around each group to help the viewer grasp the information and structure it in the way the pages requires them to perceive.

 Visually related elements are vital to force the viewer to scan the information given and understand it with as little work as possible.
 Let’s see this example:

-The reader will have difficulties to understand the card on the left as the information is not logically grouped even with the abundance of white space.
+The reader will have difficulties understanding the card on the left as the information is not logically grouped even with the abundance of white space.
 The business card on the right, on the contrary, groups de information in logical places with the services provided, the address and the cardholder’s name printed in a larger font just above the location.
 The proximity principle is followed, and the reader can get the information at a glance.